Decoding 5/40 as a Decimal: A practical guide

 Working with Non-Terminating Decimals: A Brief Excursion

-While 5/40 results in a terminating decimal, it's important to understand that not all fractions convert to terminating decimals.
+While 5/40 results in a terminating decimal, you'll want to understand that not all fractions convert to terminating decimals.
 Fractions with denominators containing prime factors other than 2 and 5 result in repeating decimals (or recurring decimals).
-For example, 1/3 = 0.333... (the 3 repeats infinitely).
+Practically speaking, for example, 1/3 = 0.
+333... (the 3 repeats infinitely).
 These repeating decimals are often represented with a bar over the repeating digit(s), like 0.3̅.

 Real-World Applications of Decimal Conversions